Top 5 Places For Mexico Retirement

 Tourists have been drawn to the natural beauty of Puerto Vallarta for several decades giving rise to a vast choice of activities centered upon the beaches and ocean.
-Boat tours that incorporate whale watching, fishing and excursions to see dolphins are plentiful.
-While activities closer to the shore such as wind-surfing, parasailing and kite-surfing are easily accessible.
+Boat tours that incorporate whale watching, fishing, and excursions to see dolphins are plentiful.
+While activities are closer to the shore such as wind-surfing, parasailing and kite-surfing are easily accessible.

 For golf enthusiasts, Puerto Vallarta has half a dozen or so courses close by and more options are available if you don’t mind driving a little further afield.

-The nearby Sierra Mountains provide some relief from the heat where you will find even more options to entertain yourself by hiking, biking or doing a canopy tour.
+The nearby Sierra Mountains provide some relief from the heat where you will find even more options to entertain yourself by hiking, biking, or doing a canopy tour.

-Less energetic options in Puerto Vallarta include strolling along the boardwalk or exploring the boutiques, cafes and restaurants.
+Less energetic options in Puerto Vallarta include strolling along the boardwalk or exploring the boutiques, cafes, and restaurants.

 There is an international airport located in Puerto Vallarta with direct flights to the US making it easy and convenient to fly back home, or for family and friends to come and visit.

 A number of modern healthcare facilities providing state-of-the-art care are close by.
-These hospitals not only treat locals and foreign residents, but also attract medical tourists who want to take advantage of high quality medical care at affordable prices.
+These hospitals not only treat locals and foreign residents but also attract medical tourists who want to take advantage of high-quality medical care at affordable prices.

-We hope you have enjoyed our mini tour and have a better idea of where to start looking for your Mexico retirement.
+We hope you have enjoyed our mini-tour and have a better idea of where to start looking for your Mexico retirement.

 The next step you can take is to make a list of the things you are looking for in your perfect Mexico retirement destination and carry out further research on some of the places we mentioned to see if any of them meet your needs.